barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

   - Hint that the gloam may have treasure
 - Owe Wennew 3 gold
   - In the future, pay her in advance to avoid this
+- Owe everyone 50xp for overcoming a hidden thing (finding & retrieving the knobbled mandrake)